kciesielski/kaggle-class/README.md

 kaggle-class
 ============

-My solutions to Kaggle assignments (training ones)
+This repository contains my solutions to training assignments from Kaggle.com.